 Nearly one and a half million adults with operated or unoperated CHD live in the United States today; there are now more adults than children with CHD in the United States.
 Because true surgical cures are rare, and all repairs—be they palliative or corrective—may leave residua, sequelae, or complications, most require some degree of lifetime expert surveillance.
 The anatomic and physiologic changes in the heart and circulation due to any specific CHD lesion are not static but, rather, progress from prenatal life to adulthood.
 Malformations that are benign or escape detection in childhood may become clinically significant in the adult.
 Unfortunately, the growing number of adults with CHD has not been paralleled by an adequate increase in the number of specialists and specialty centers that are trained and equipped to manage this challenging population.
 Ongoing efforts to increase awareness, resources, and advocacy are essential for the necessary growth of this specialty.

 (See also Chap.
 265e) CHD is generally the result of aberrant embryonic development of a normal structure or failure of such a structure to progress beyond an early stage of embryonic or fetal development.
-This brief section serves to introduce the reader to normal development so that defects may be better understood; by necessity, it ...
+This brief section serves to introduce the reader to normal development so that defects may be better understood; by ...